cloudsigma/cloudsigma-docs/audit_logs.rst

 -------
 Actions give information about the operation that created the log.
 They go in a few categories.

-* General actions - related to most resource types like servers, drives and snapshots:
+* General actions - related to most resource types like servers, drives, and snapshots:
     - **create:** During resource creation
     - **update:** During resource update
-    - **delete:** During resource deletion
+    - **delete:** During resource depletion
     - **change_owner:** The ownership of the resource has changed.
-Currently only CloudSigma staff can change ownership of a resource.
+Currently, only CloudSigma staff can change ownership of a resource.
     - **clone_src:** Resource is used as a cloning source
     - **clone_dst:** Resource is a cloning destination - the newly cloned drive.